inversify/InversifyJS/README.md

 In other words, there is a constructor that accepts dependency injection, but also another constructor that uses a "default" implementation.
 This also violates the DIP and tends to lead to LSP violations as well, as developers, over time, start making assumptions around the default implementation, and/or start new-ing up instances using the default constructor.

-# Contact
+# Support
+If you are experience any kind of issues we will be happy to help.
+You can report an issue using the [issues page](https://github.com/inversify/InversifyJS/issues) or the [chat](https://gitter.im/inversify/InversifyJS).
+You can also ask questions at [Stack overflow](http://stackoverflow.com/tags/inversifyjs) using the `inversifyjs` tag.

 If you want to share your thoughts with the development team or join us you will be able to do so using the [official the mailing list](https://groups.google.com/forum/#!forum/inversifyjs).

-You can report issues using the [Github issues page](https://github.com/inversify/InversifyJS/issues).
+You can check out the [development wiki](https://github.com/inversify/InversifyJS/wiki) and browse the [documented source code](http://inversify.io/documentation/index.html) to learn more about InversifyJS internals.

 # License